Introduction

 In wealth terms, a stable portfolio offers something that louder financial discourse rarely values with the same force: staying power.
 This permanence is a form of protection because it prevents the project of accumulating wealth from depending only on courage, timing, or luck.
 It allows the investor to continue participating in growth without placing the entire trajectory at risk with every decision.

-In the end, that is what turns portfolio design into long-term financial self-protection.
+That is what turns portfolio design into long-term financial self-protection.
 Not the promise of absolute safety, which does not exist, but the construction of a structure capable of protecting the continuity of accumulation, expanding the margin of choice, and giving women’s wealth a base that is less vulnerable to concentrated error and to the instability of their own economic trajectory.

-CHAPTER 6 — The invisible cost of staying out of long-term investing
+Chapter 6 — The invisible cost of staying out of long-term investing

 Why avoiding investment can seem safer while quietly weakening future wealth